KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/css-guide/css-intro.md

 ## Goal

-- ⚡ Understand what is CSS
+- ⚡ Learn what is CSS
 - 🔥 Try CSS
 - 🌻 Learn CSS syntax